 Totally Guilt-Free, Gluten-Free Blueberry Muffins

 I don’t have much of a sweet tooth.
-But I crave carbs all the time.
-However, I do crave the sweet variety occasionally.
+I’m more of a carb person.
+But I do crave sweet stuff occasionally.
 When I do, I usually make my favorite gluten-free blueberry-lemon muffins.
 But when I’m doing a detox or a cleanse, I need something a little different.
 And these date-sweetened, gluten-free blueberry muffins are my go-to “detox” snack.
 These are truly guilt-free, so moist, and so tasty.

 I tend to overindulge quite a bit, simply because I just can’t say no to delicious food.
 So once in a while, I do a short detox or a cleanse.
 It’s nothing too severe.
 No liquid cleanse or fasting for me.
 I get way to cranky when I’m hungry.
 I just cut out animal products, processed foods, and added sweeteners.
 That’s all.
 I eat everything else that I normally eat.